What’s the difference between the Enneagram 1w2 and the 2w1? In this blog, we’re comparing the 1w2, The Advocate, with the 2w1, The Servant.

 Enneagram 1w9 VS 2w3

-Because each enneagram type has the ability to tap into both wings, it’s important to take them into account when figuring out if you are a 1w2 or a 2w1.
+Because each enneagram type can tap into both wings, it’s important to take them into account when figuring out if you are a 1w2 or a 2w1.

 The Enneagram 1w2 Also Has A 9 Wing

-Even if you are an enneagram 1 with a dominant 2 wing, you have the ability to tap into your 9 wing.
+Even if you are an enneagram 1 with a dominant 2 wing, you can tap into your 9 wing.

 Known as The Idealist, your 9 wing makes you calm, soft-spoken, whimsical, and peaceful.